 Ruth Cook hosted this webinar in which she expanded on the different applications of action learning, giving examples of where and how the process is used, and the benefits to individuals and organisations.
 She then went on to answer questions from our participants, many of which were detailed and demonstrated a deep level of interest in action learning and the practical aspects of using it in the workplace.

-You can watch this webinar on our YouTube Channel and if you have any questions you’d like to ask Ruth, please contact her directly at Ruth.Cook@actionlearningassociates.co.uk.
+If you have any questions you’d like to ask Ruth, please contact her directly at Ruth.Cook@actionlearningassociates.co.uk.

 Action Learning – Question Time

 If you’ve ever wondered what action learning is, how it can help, and more importantly, if it is right for your organisation, here’s something that might be of interest.

 We hosted a live webinar on 11th July during which our Director, Sonja Antell answered questions from participants.